zpl-c/blog/_posts/2021-new-year-plans.md

 First of all we would like to wish you a lot of luck in this new year!

-We haveve prepared the following roadmap for the upcoming months:
+We have prepared the following roadmap for the upcoming months:

 We will try to improve and extend the support of various architectures (namely the ARM family) and platforms (iOS, Android, Emscripten, ...) in the zpl library.
 There is a long journey ahead of us, but hopefully a fun one!
 '